Protocol Village: IoTeX 'DePIN Infrastructure Modules' to Reduce Development Time

 The latest in blockchain tech upgrades, funding announcements and deals.
 For the period of July 18-24.

 July 17: IoTeX, an Ethereum compatible blockchain platform optimized for decentralized physical infrastructure projects (DePIN), is launching its 2.0 platform to democratize access to DePIN by partnering with NEAR, Filecoin, RISC Zero, Espresso and more, "to enhance data availability, storage, computation and sequencing," according to the team: "IoTeX 2.0 features DePIN Infrastructure Modules (DIMs) and Modularity Security Pool (MSP) to cut development costs and support sustainable growth for DePIN projects, positioning itself as the largest decentralized hub for devices and data that will be deployed by both humans and AI agents."
-According to a press release: "The introduction of Modularity Security Pool (MSP) enables DePIN layer-1s to restake their Proof-of-Stake security to DIMs, fueling growth and fostering sustainability within the ecosystem.
-Projects can then gain immediate exposure, liquidity, and verification as they evolve.
-As they mature, DePIN projects can transition to their own DePIN-specific L2, achieving true sovereignty."
+According to a press release: "The introduction of Modularity Security Pool (MSP) enables DePIN layer-1s to restake their Proof-of-Stake security to DIMs, fueling growth and fostering sustainability within the ecosystem."

 Protocol Village is a regular feature of The Protocol, our weekly newsletter exploring the tech behind crypto, one block at a time.
 Sign up here to get it in your inbox every Wednesday.
 Project teams can submit updates here.
 For previous versions of Protocol Village, please go here.
 Also please check out our weekly The Protocol podcast.